Talaote tribe

 Dhalaunda was the leader of one of these Kalanga sub-tribes, and the clan was named after him, originally Badhalaunda, but then Bangwato changed it to Batalaote, as they changed Bakalanga to Bakalaka, maybe because of difficulty pronouncing the Kalanga words.
-They are found in the central district of Botswana and south-western parts of Zimbabwe.
-Over the years the Talaunda dialect was levelled to other Ikalanga dialects, just as the north-eastern Tjikalanga dialect is shifting to Tjililma.
+They are found in the central district of Botswana and southwestern parts of Zimbabwe.
+Over the years the Talaunda dialect was leveled to other Ikalanga dialects, just as the northeastern Tjikalanga dialect is shifting to Tjililma.
 Some of them live in Serowe; former President of Botswana, Festus Mogae, is a member.
 These have completely lost their Ikalanga identity, and now just identify themselves as Talaote or Ngwato, with little knowledge of what Talaote really means.
-Most Talaote tribe who witnessed the conflicts between their rulers fled Botswana for South Africa.
+Most of the Talaote tribe who witnessed the conflicts between their rulers fled Botswana for South Africa.
 Most Batalaota are currently found in the Malebogo District in the Blouberg Municipality.